livingdocsIO/documentation/content/customising/advanced/editor-configuration/editing-features.md

     parent: Editor Config
 ---

-All of the following options concern the editor environment configuration files, so for example `config/environments/all.js` in the [boilerplate editor](https://github.com/livingdocsIO/livingdocs-editor-boilerplate).
+All of the following options concern the editor environment configuration files.
+These are typically located in `config/environments/`.
 We list all available config options here where necessary with links to other pages.

 ## Toolbar